-You can create a global variable v
+You can create a global variable v with

-pushes the address of a cell in memory on the stack.
+v pushes the address of a cell in memory on the stack.
 This

-cell was reserved by variable
+cell was reserved by variable.
+You can use ! (store) to

-store values from the stack into this cell and @
+store values from the stack into this cell and @ (fetch) to

 load the value from memory onto the stack:

-You can see a raw dump of memory with dump
+You can see a raw dump of memory with dump:

-gives you the number of bytes (or, more
+Cells ( n1 -- n2 ) gives you the number of bytes (or, more

-generally, address units (aus)) that n1 cells
+generally, address units (aus)) that n1 cells occupy.
+You can

 also reserve more memory:

-creates a variable-like word v2
+creates a variable-like word v2 and reserves 20 uninitialized

-points to the start of these 20
+cells; the address pushed by v2 points to the start of these 20

-).
+cells (see CREATE).
 You can use address arithmetic to access

 these cells:

-You can reserve and initialize memory with ,
+You can reserve and initialize memory with ,:

 Assignment: Write a definition

-The difference between variable
+The difference between variable and create is that

-allots a cell, and that you cannot allot additional
+variable allots a cell, and that you cannot allot additional

-memory to a variable in standard Forth.
+memory to a variable in Standard Forth.

 You can also reserve memory without creating a new word:

-pushes the start address of the memory area, the
+The first here pushes the start address of the memory area, the

-the address after the dictionary area.
+second here the address after the dictionary area.
 You should

 store the start address somewhere, or you will have a hard time